 - Make sure they're not compressing your breasts - you want comfort, and also you don't want to cause blocked milk ducts, which can lead to mastitis.

 - Comfort is obviously vital for a maternity sleep bra - so definitely don't choose one with underwires, and keep clasps and clips to a minimum.
-Most sleep bras you can just pull them on, rather than doing them up.
+For most sleep bras you can just pull them on, rather than doing them up.

 - You also want to make sure there's room inside the sleep bra for breast pads, as you'll likely find that your boobs leak a lot overnight.